yostane/cours-java/tutorials/devoxxma2024-jbang/readme.md

 - [JBang](https://www.jbang.dev/documentation/guide/latest/faq.html) name comes from the Java Shebang feature
 - [JBang](https://www.jbang.dev/documentation/guide/latest/faq.html) came from the idea of porting kscript to Java

+## Conclusion (as of Devoxx MA 2024)

+- Very powerful tool for scripting and single-file projects on the Java ecosystem
+- Still young but very promising and can be used for many use cases
+- Templating, AppStore and Catalogs add a layer of sharing and contribution
+- Java can also Do single file APIs, CLIs, and more 🎉

 ## Credits and resources